Open House Every Tuesday

 Machine that heats and allows you to form plastic sheets into specific shapes.
 Great for making costumes, molds or a housing for your drone.

-We will let you know about events and workshops
+We will email you about upcoming events and workshops.

 3D printing is an amazing technique for prototyping, and with surface finishings like Smooth On's XTC-3D, you can turn those prototypes into even better finished products.